CP series · Civil Permeable Pavement

 Specify CP-250 when

-• The path serves a primary civic spine or major connector
+• Primary civic spine or major connector

-• Long-term maintenance reduction justifies higher upfront cost
+• Long-term maintenance reduction is the priority

 Lift thickness does not substitute for base preparation.
 All three lifts require a properly graded open-graded aggregate base.
 Base depth is specified per project based on soil conditions and drainage requirements.
 See installation guidelines in the spec pack.